 We wish that the VRR range was a bit wider (at least 40-75Hz), but considering that it’s not a gaming monitor, any range is welcome.
 You can try using CRU to extend the range yourself.

-Moving on, the monitor has a flicker-free backlight and an integrated low-blue light filter, so you don’t have to worry about eye strain or headaches caused by prolonged use of the display – given that you take regular breaks.
+Moving on, the monitor has an integrated low-blue light filter, so you don’t have to worry about eye strain or headaches caused by prolonged use of the display – given that you take regular breaks.

 There are five hotkeys and a power button at the bottom bezel of the monitor, at the right side.